(Avail. 24/7)

 3. Submit your arrest, public, and sentencing records with the petition.

-5. Provide proper service of the petition and supporting documents to the district attorney, department of public safety, and the arresting law enforcement agency.
+5. Provide proper service of the petition and supporting documents to the district attorney, the Department of Public Safety, and the arresting law enforcement agency.

-6. Prepare you and your case for court.
+6. Prepare yourself and your case for court.

 7. Appear with you in court and present your expungement case to the court.